mrofiqfdilah/mrofiqfdilah/README.md

         <about>
             Software engineer with 2+ years of professional experience delivering software solutions for both international and national clients.

-            An active competitor in software development and technology-based business competitions, with 10+ achievements and continuously growing.
+            I like joining software development and tech business competitions, and I’ve got 10+ achievements so far (and will keep growing).

             I’m really interested in web development, including Web2, Web3, and web security.
         </about>